-This and so much more will reveal itself to you on this historically based 10-day adventure of Spanish castles, from the central highlands to the sun-swept shores of Catalonia.
+From the central highlands to the sun-swept shores of Catalonia your 10-day historic Spain tour will reveal the wonders of Spanish castles.
 Much like the contents of its museums and galleries, Spain is a work of art; it is painted upon a canvas of rolling hills, rugged coastlines, high plateaus, and snow-capped mountains in addition to being sculpted by centuries of ruling kingdoms, complex cultures, and conflict.

 Madrid – Exploring Madrid’s El Retiro Park

 Meeting you at the expansive Madrid-Barajas International Airport, your private driver will whisk you effortlessly through traffic to the rich and storied interior of the city.
 Upon your arrival to your luxurious accommodation in the heart of the city, you will have the chance to refresh yourself before stretching your legs on the numerous boulevards, alleys, and corridors of this pedestrian-friendly district.
 Your destination lies to the East, where El Retiro park offers visitors an expanse of greenery, winding trails, bubbling fountains, and secret grottos.
 Whether romantically-inclined or hoping to enjoy the outdoors, there is something for everyone to be found here.

 Madrid – A Royal Introduction to Spain